 Pici Pasta with Cherry Tomatoes and Aromatic Herbs

-Please contact us for details on this, or any of our vacations, in Italy.
+Please contact us for details on this or any of our cooking vacations in Italy.

 1. Start by making the pasta.
 Place the flour onto a board, and make a well in the center.

 2. In the well, add water and slowly mix the flour, and continue to add a bit more water as the dough starts coming together.
 Your goal is a soft but not sticky mixture; don’t worry if it becomes stiff, as the dough will relax when it rests.

 3. Form the dough into a ball, then cover loosely with a plastic wrap and set aside for 20 minutes.

 4. Cut the dough into very thin pieces.

 5. Roll each piece into a snake about ½ cm in diameter and 30-60 cm long.
 Continue until all the dough has been cut and rolled.

 6. Next, heat the olive oil over medium-high heat in a saucepan along with the chopped garlic.
 Cook until the garlic is soft but not brown.